KensoDev/kiqit/README.md

 [![Build Status](https://secure.travis-ci.org/KensoDev/kiqit.png)](https://secure.travis-ci.org/KensoDev/kiqit)

 ## Overview
-Perform later is a gem meant to work with the [Sidekiq](http://github.com/defunkt/sidekiq) queue system.
+Kiqit is a gem meant to work with the [Sidekiq](http://github.com/mperham/sidekiq) queue system.
+It was adapted from the Perform Later gem.

 Usually, when working with Sidekiq, you need separate "Worker" classes and you also need to do `Sidekiq.enqueue` whenever you want to add a task to the queue.